 This story was published after he had been announced as an inductee but before the ceremony.
-I was flattered that he asked me to help with his speech, and he did a great job despite veering off script at times.
+I was flattered that he asked me to help with his speech and he did a great job delivering it.
+He veered off script a few but that certainly was his right.

 To explain the prestige and dominance of George McGinnis in his prime, let’s start with the witch.